just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

     </tbody>
     </table>
     </div>
-    <li><b>If Block Exercise:</b> In computer programming, a bug is an error or defect, that prevents the app from
+    <li style="margin-bottom: 5px;"><b>If Block Exercise:</b> In computer programming, a bug is an error or defect, that prevents the app from
         working the way it is supposed to.
 The <i>Lower Bounds Test</i> above demonstrates a bug, the value of dotsize will eventually become negative.
 If dotsize is negative, what will be drawn when the user touches the screen?
         Try fixing this bug by adding an if/then algorithm to the ButtonMinus block.
 (Hint: The If/Then block is found